fommil/hsinspect/README.md

 - [x] list imported symbols in scope
 - [x] list packages, modules, names and types
 - [x] list used and unused packages (`-Wunused-packages` before ghc-8.10)
+- [x] list the AST of the data types in a file

 ## Contributing